kantord/LibreLingo/docs/creating_a_python_language_learning_app_using_librelingo_courses.md

 ===================================== 6 passed in 0.02s ======================================
 ```

-Notice, though, we are actually passing the source language instead of
+Notice, though, that we are actually passing the source language instead of
 the target language!
 Also, we're calling it with an empty string instead of
 the actual string: